-6. Craft a DIY wood countertop.
+6. Try DIYing a wood countertop.

 If you'd prefer to skip the cost of a standard wood kitchen countertop, simply craft your own.
 With some help from her dad, Jess Bunge of Emily Henderson Design installed a plywood work surface in her cook space and made it look sleek and polished with a water-based matte finish.
 The countertop looks oh-so-stylish alongside the other wood accents displayed on her shelves.